JohnScolaro/personal-website/posts/data-flow-of-a-market-making-bot.md

+---
+title: "Data Flow through a Trading Bot"
+description: "The hidden complexity handled by the numerous components that build a trading bot"
+date: "2026-03-02"
+tags: ["Trading", "Programming"]
+---

 ## Introduction

 I love software development.
 One of my favourite parts of building any somewhat large and complex blob of software is breaking the large problem with all its complexity and requirements into a bunch of smaller simple parts that work harmoniously together to perform their function.